 I remember her own dogs and cats that clearly adored her and she them; each one had a sad start and she made me cry with the stories of how she had rescued them.
 She even had beautiful sculptures of her pets all around the house made by her sister of whom she was obviously very proud.
 A cat she called "the snake" was a particularly beautiful animal - very, very long and sleek and with marbled stripes down its back.

 I was upset when it was time to leave as after just 3 weeks as I had formed an attachment with several dogs but in particular a little dog called Billy that looked like a small Labrador on short legs.
 Billy came in to the refuge as a stray very frightened and seemingly aggressive but had completely changed towards people after a just a few weeks of TLC in the centre.
+The quarantine laws from France were different then and I knew that Billy would have had to spend 6 months in quarantine if I wished to adopt him myself.
+Princess Elisabeth was so thoughtful she went out of her way to find little Billy the right home after I left, and then sent me a lovely photo of him with his proud new lady owner.

 My husband Dave and I visited the refuge with our son and daughter whilst on holiday in France later that year; they had heard such a lot from me about it.

-it, Princess Elisabeth came to England to present animal care awards to students at a university.
+A year after my visit, Princess Elisabeth came to England to present animal care awards to students at a university.
 Dave and I were delighted to be invited to meet up with her at the awards ceremony.
 We often recall that despite their being many awards to present, she was splendid and took the trouble to speak to each person individually as if they were the most important person in the world.

 She was a real Princess.